 - The "Baseline Data for Current Care" report identified health care disparities between people with disabilities and/or serious mental illness as compared to people without disabilities and/or mental illness in three areas.
-Those areas included cervical cancer screening for women; follow up care for cardiovascular conditions; and access to dental care for children.
+Those areas included cervical cancer screening for women and access to dental care for children.
 Data does not show disparities among adults in access to dental care.
-However, there is concern that there may be disparities in the intrusiveness of procedures for adults with disabilities (for example more tooth extractions versus preventive services). - Achieving the cervical cancer screening goal, reduces the disparity by 10% (ensuring at least 616 more women have screenings over the 2013 baseline of 21,393). - Achieving the follow up care for cardiovascular conditions goal, reduces the disparity (ensuring at least 217 more people receive appropriate follow-up care over 2013 baseline of 1,589). - Achieving the accessing dental visits goal for children, reduces the disparity (ensuring at least 1,229 children over the baseline of 16,360). - Measuring access to health care does not provide an indication of the health care outcome achieved for the individual.
+However, there is concern that there may be disparities in the intrusiveness of procedures for adults with disabilities (for example more tooth extractions versus preventive services). - Achieving the cervical cancer screening goal, reduces the disparity by 10% (ensuring at least 616 more women have screenings over the 2013 baseline of 21,393). - Achieving the accessing dental visits goal for children, reduces the disparity (ensuring at least 1,229 children over the baseline of 16,360). - Measuring access to health care does not provide an indication of the health care outcome achieved for the individual.
 Measures for health care outcomes need to be established.